sinusee/Intel-SIMD-Technologies/README.md

 # Intel-SIMD-Technologies
-we used this kernels for evaluation the technology
+we used this kernels for evaluation the SIMD technology After publishing a paper I will add the implementation here.
-All the implementations will be uploaded in this repository after publishing it's paper